dafny-lang/dafny/docs/DafnyRef/Types.md

 provided automatically, thanks to the power of the SMT-based verifier.

 #### 18.3.5.3.
 Prefix Lemmas {#sec-prefix-lemmas}
-To understand why the above `UpPosLemma` co-lemma code is a sound proof, let us now describe the details of the desugaring of co-lemmas.
-In analogy to how a **copredicate** declaration defines both a co-predicate and a prefix predicate, a **colemma** declaration defines both a co-lemma and _prefix lemma_.
-In the call graph, the cluster containing a co-lemma must contain only co-lemmas and prefix lemmas, no other methods or function.
+To understand why the above `UpPosLemma` greatest lemma code is a sound proof, let us now describe the details of the desugaring of greatest lemmas.
+In analogy to how a **greatest predicate** declaration defines both a greatest predicate and a prefix predicate, a **greatest lemma** declaration defines both a greatest lemma and _prefix lemma_.
+In the call graph, the cluster containing a greatest lemma must contain only greatest lemmas and prefix lemmas, no other methods or function.
-By decree, a co-lemma and its corresponding prefix lemma are always placed in the same cluster.
-Both co-lemmas and prefix lemmas are always ghosts.
+By decree, a greatest lemma and its corresponding prefix lemma are always placed in the same cluster.
+Both greatest lemmas and prefix lemmas are always ghosts.

 The prefix lemma is constructed from the co-lemma by